magore/hp85disk/README.md

        D11          4
        D10          5
        GND          6
-Note concerning 5V - since the hp85disk and arduino have power it would be potentially bad to connect both power sources
+Note 5V connection - DO NOT CONNECT
+     Given the hp85disk and arduino are both powered with their own supplies it would be bad to connect them
 </pre>

 ### Update Firmware with external programmer